munificent/craftinginterpreters/book/scanning.md

 ## Recognizing Lexemes

-Each turn of the loop, we scan a single token.
+In each turn of the loop, we scan a single token.
 This is the real heart of the scanner.
 We'll start simple.
-Imagine if every lexeme is only a single character long.
-All you need to do is consume the next character and pick a token type for it.
+Imagine if every lexeme were only a single character long.
+All you would need to do is consume the next character and pick a token type for it.
 Several lexemes *are* only a single character in Lox, so let's start with those.